 There are two customs bond types available for your use.
 Find the customs bond that fits your business needs for car imports below.

 A single entry bond is typically used for importers needing to ship a single shipment to a port of entry.
 These bonds work for sporadic importing with shipments that are low in cost value.
 We recommend this bond if you import goods less than four times a year.

 A continuous bond is what you need if you import multiple times throughout the year.
 Continuous bonds handle everything you need for imports all year long.
 A US customs continuous bond is crucial for those with multiple importer entries every year.
 Continuous bonds, which handle high-value shipments, can also be renewed automatically every year so you can keep concentrating on your business.

 Customs bonds are required for vehicle imports.
 To receive the proper customs bond to pass through customs clearance with ease, figure out the customs bond type you need today.
 We also provide cargo insurance through our network of supply chain companies.
 Let us walk you through purchasing additional insurance that protects you and your imports.

-Are you still undecided on importing vehicles to USA?
+Are you still undecided on importing vehicles or importing motorcycles to USA?
 Does the importing process worry you?
 If importing vehicles seems overwhelming, contact AFC International today to allow our Licensed Customs Brokers to handle all of your vehicle importing needs.
 The qualifications that a Licensed Customs Broker provides make the import process an easy one.

 Our value-added customs brokerage services work together to provide you with an importing process that allows you to concentrate on your business.
 Have questions?
 Click the bottom right box to chat and we can answer you right now!
 Clear customs easily with us today by requesting a customs bond quote!
 We are here to serve you!